|Maggid ben Yoseif / Jerusalem Torah Voice in Exile|

 "And the House of Jacob would be a fire and the House of Joseph (Ephraim) would be the flame and the House of Esau for stubble and they (Jacob-Joseph) would kindle in them and devour them and none would remain from the House of Esau."
 (Obadiah 18).

-As I have tried repeatedly to warn the last four American administrations, the worst thing the U.S. State Department can do is promote a Palestinian state in Judea-Samaria.
-It means the eventual certain death of millions of Palestinian refugees who would return there.
+As I have tried repeatedly to warn the last three American administrations, the worst thing the U.S. State Department can do is promote a Palestinian state in this region, which means the eventual certain death of millions of Palestinians who would return there.

 The oil companies and major defense contractors who have benefited from decades of State Department and CIA intervention in the Middle East on their behalf should contribute some of their obscene windfall profits toward picking up the tab for this relocation as well as the relocation of Palestinians from Judea-Samaria into the Gaza-region state.
 It is only fair, after all.
 State Department policies that have resulted in death and destruction in Israel, the Gaza, Lebanon and Iraq were put into effect to keep the energy sector profiteering on, lower-priced-than-could-be-produced-domestically, Arab oil.